Locum Tenens Tips

 “The downside when you’re an independent contractor is having to get your own health insurance,” says Dr. Gruss.
 “It’s a little bit of a challenge, but it’s fine.
 You’re also making a much higher salary in this situation than you would normally under a contract.”

-Dr. Chaudhary agrees and adds, “the benefits should not be the main thing that keeps you away from locums.
+Dr. Chaudhary agrees and adds, “The benefits should not be the main thing that keeps you away from locums.
 It takes a bit of research, but it’s possible to actually end up saving money and getting better insurance.”

 Potential lack of social and emotional support